dshcheung/wdi7/advance_mvc_framework.md

 <% end %>
 ```

-Here you can see something very similar to what we did in Basic of Ruby. the difference is the "<% %>" and "<%= %>".

-Basically the code with the = sign will try to print out the variable specified while the code without the = sign will simply run the logic
+Here you can see something very similar to what we did in Basic of Ruby.
+Basically the code with the = sign will try to print out the variable specified while the code without the = sign will simply run the logic.

 ###Step 7
 Start the server if you havn't already, then go to ```localhost:3000/posts```